48 States Settle Drug Price-Fixing, Sue Novartis

 CEO & Founder at LlamaLab

-48 States Recover $67 Million in Generic Drug Price-Fixing — Then Sue Novartis
+48 States Recover $67 Million in Generic Drug Price-Fixing, File New Suit Against Novartis

-A coalition of 48 states and territories announced $17.85 million in new settlements with Lannett Company and Bausch Health over conspiracies to artificially inflate generic drug prices — bringing total recoveries in the multistate investigation to approximately $67 million.
-On the same day, 42 states filed a new lawsuit against Novartis and its former subsidiary Sandoz for allegedly fixing prices on 31 generic medications.
+A coalition of 48 states and territories announced $17.85 million in new settlements with Lannett Company and Bausch Health over alleged conspiracies to inflate generic drug prices, bringing total recoveries in the multistate investigation to approximately $67 million.
+On the same day, 42 states filed a lawsuit against Novartis and its former subsidiary Sandoz for allegedly fixing prices on 31 generic medications.

-The enforcement action, led by Connecticut Attorney General William Tong, represents the largest coordinated state-level pharmaceutical antitrust effort in years.
-Generic drugs account for approximately 90% of all U.S. prescriptions, making the price manipulation alleged in this case a matter of direct consumer harm on a massive scale.
-The first trial against remaining defendants is expected in late 2026 in Hartford, Connecticut.
+The enforcement action, led by Connecticut Attorney General William Tong, represents a coordinated state-level pharmaceutical antitrust proceeding.
+Generic drugs account for approximately 90% of all U.S. prescriptions, making price manipulation a matter of broad consumer impact.
+The first civil trial against remaining defendants is scheduled for late 2026 in Hartford, Connecticut.

 Total recoveries from generic drug price-fixing settlements to date (CT AG Office)